 Certain themes and concerns have such a powerful hold on the human imagination that they have appeared over and over again in the literature of very different cultures and in very different periods.
-Some examples are obvious and include such themes as love and marriage; war, religion and faith.
+Some examples are obvious and include such themes as love and marriage, war, religion and faith.
 More surprising themes that nevertheless occur repeatedly are horror and the monstrous; the journey; utopias and dystopias; stories of the Holocaust; and the crippled hero.
-Chooses one such theme, which will vary from semester to semester, and traces it in the creative work of a variety of times and places.
-Emphasizes the way different cultures share certain preoccupations but differ in the way they treat them.
+This course chooses one such theme, which will vary from semester to semester, and traces it in the creative work of a variety of times and places.
+It emphasizes the way different cultures share certain preoccupations but differ in the way they treat them.
 (Allows repetition for credit.)

 LIT393 Selected Topics in World Literature

-Explores the literature that speaks of and for a particular nation, ethnic group, or cultural situation.
-Includes the literature of Italy, Africa, or Latin America; colonial and post-colonial literature; or the literature of East Asia.
-Emphasizes the way in which the works read reflect the characteristics concerns of the culture.
+This course explores the literature that speaks of and for a particular nation, ethnic group or cultural situation.
+Includes the literature of Italy, Africa or Latin America; colonial and post-colonial literature; or the literature of East Asia.
+It emphasizes the way in which the works read reflect the characteristics and concerns of the culture.
 (Allows repetition for credit.)

 LIT394 Selected Topics in African American Literary and Cultural Studies

-Explores a specific genre, period, movement, or theme of African American literature and culture such as the oral tradition; slave narratives, theory and criticism; the Harlem Renaissance; Black women and resistance; the Civil Rights Movement.
+This course explores a specific genre, period, movement or theme of African American literature and culture, such as the oral tradition; slave narratives, theory and criticism; the Harlem Renaissance; Black women and resistance; and the Civil Rights Movement.
 (Allows repetition for credit.)

 LIT395 Selected Topics in American Literature

-Explores a specific genre, period, author, or theme in American Literature.
-Includes Literature of the Vietnam war; Literature and Baseball; American Frontier Fictions.
+This course explores a specific genre, period, author or theme in American literature.
+It includes iterature of the Vietnam war; literature and baseball; and American frontier fictions.
 (Allows repetition for credit.)

 LIT396 Selected Topics in British Literature

-Explores a specific genre, period, author, or theme in British Literature.
-Could include: non-Shakespearean renaissance drama; the Gothic tradition; contemporary British working class fiction.
+This course explores a specific genre, period, author,or theme in British literature.
+The course could include: non-Shakespearean renaissance drama; the Gothic tradition; contemporary British working-class fiction.
 (Allows repetition for credit.)

 LIT397 Selected Topics in Cultural Studies

-Explores a specific issue or theme in cultural studies.
-Could include: diasporic literatures; literary responses to colonialism; third world feminism; the politics of literary canons and traditions.
+This course explores a specific issue or theme in cultural studies.
+It could include: diasporic literatures; literary responses to colonialism; Third World feminism; and the politics of literary canons and traditions.
 (Allows repetition for credit.)

 LIT402 Seminar in Literature